Desktop computer: Compact

+Form factor

 All-in-one

 An all-in-one (AIO) desktop computer integrates the system's internal components into the same case as the display, thus occupying a smaller footprint (with fewer cables) than desktops that incorporate a tower.
 The All-in-one systems are rarely labeled as desktop computers.

+Tower

+In personal computing, a tower is a form factor of desktop computer case whose height is much greater than its width, thus having the appearance of an upstanding tower block.

+Pizza box form factor

+In computing, a pizza box enclosure is a design for desktop computers.
+Pizza box cases tend to be wide and flat, resembling pizza delivery boxes and thus the name.

+Cube

+Cube Workstations have a cube case enclosure to house the motherboard, PCI-E expansion cards, GPU, CPU, DRAM DIMM slots, computer cooling equipment, chipsets, I/O ports, hard disk drives, and solid-state drives.

+Open Frame

+Open Frame cases have easy service access, and have no airflow problems, are great for building liquid-cooled systems and have an industrial design look, but will draw a lot of dust on components and needs cleaning them more often, yet the design allows blowing dust away with ease.

 By usage

 Gaming computer

 Gaming computers are desktop computers with high performance CPU, GPU, and RAM optimized for playing video games at high resolution and frame rates.
 Gaming computer peripheries usually include mechanical keyboards for faster response time, and a gaming computer mouse which can track higher dots per inch movement.

 Home theater

 These desktops are connected to home entertainment systems and typically used for amusement purpose.
 They come with high definition display, video graphics, surround sound and TV tuner systems to complement typical PC features.

 Thin client / Internet appliance

 Over time some traditional desktop computers have been replaced with thin clients utilizing off-site computing solutions like the cloud.
 As more services and applications are served over the internet from off-site servers, local computing needs decrease, this drives desktop computers to be smaller, cheaper, and need less powerful hardware.
 More applications and in some cases entire virtual desktops are moved off-site and the desktop computer runs only an operating system or a shell application while the actual content is served from a server.
 Thin client computers may do almost all of their computing on a virtual machine in another site.
 Internal, hosted virtual desktops can offer users a completely consistent experience from anywhere.